ML4Sustain/Awesome-ML4Sustain/README.md

 # Awesome-ML4Sustain
-A Collection of Awesome Machine Learning for Sustainable Development
+A Collection of Awesome Machine Learning for Sustainable Development Goals